pyquil.paulis module¶

 True if the PauliTerm or PauliSum is a scalar multiple of identity, False otherwise

-Tests to see if a PauliTerm or PauliSum is zero.
+Return True if a PauliTerm or PauliSum is zero, False otherwise.

 pauli_object – Either a PauliTerm or PauliSum